jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 * Have you known any cartoon based on a cat or a dog?
 * You could try with your photo or a photo's friend/collegue ...

+## Lab resources

+You can find all the resources to build the container in [this directory](https://github.com/jadebustos/ocp-science/tree/master/hands-on-lab-script/applications/ai-notebook/).